gilch/hissp/README.md

 Functions are generally preferable to macros when functions can do the job.
 They're more reusable and composable.
 Therefore, it makes sense for macros to delegate to functions where possible.
-But such a macro should work in the same module.
+But such a macro should work in the same module as its helper functions.
 This requires incremental compilation and evaluation of forms in Lissp modules, like the REPL.